Downtown Orlando: Central Business District

+Orlando City Council on March 20, 2023, approved an ordinance to establish a permit for alcohol service after midnight in a district called the downtown entertainment area (DEA).
+The ordinance included a requirement to hire extra-duty police officers to patrol the central business district's entertainment area, depending on the size of a venue, on Fridays-Sundays from 10:30 p.m. to 3:30 a.m.
+The ordinance took effect May 1, 2023.
+On September 13, 2024, three downtown businesses filed a federal lawsuit against the city of Orlando and Orlando Police Chief Eric Smith, challenging the city’s after midnight alcohol sales land-use permit ordinance.
+The businesses alleged that the ordinance is an unconstitutional financial burden, claiming the mandated extra-duty police officers costs them an annual $591,120 combined while other permit holders were not required to pay.

 Many major events take place in the Central Business District throughout the year.
 Creative City Project hosts the annual Immerse Arts Festival, an annual performing and interactive arts event.
 The festival takes place across 10 city blocks in Downtown Orlando every October.
 In November, the area outside of City Hall hosts FusionFest.
 The festival is sponsored by the Downtown Arts District and support from Orange County Government, the Orlando Downtown Development Board, the Dr. Phillips Center, and a growing grassroots movement.

 Lake Eola

 Lake Eola Park is located in South Eola, east of the CBD.
 The park is bordered by the Lake Eola Heights neighborhood north of the lake, South Eola Heights to the South and Thornton Park on the East side of the lake.
 The park is historically significant and is a frequent venue for events and festivals.
 The park's most iconic landmark is the Linton E. Allen Memorial Fountain (locally known as the Lake Eola Fountain), permanently embedded to the bottom with concrete beams in the center of the lake.
 The fountain is illuminated nightly in various colors with two nightly water shows.
 In addition to the fountain, the park features swan boat rentals and the Walt Disney Amphitheater.
 Every Independence Day, the park is host to a large fireworks display which draws thousands of people to downtown.
 A 0.85 mi recreational pathway circles the park and leads to a playground.

 Lake Eola Heights is unique in Orlando as it contains some of the oldest homes in the city and is one of Orlando's historic districts.
 There are many historical "Florida style" bungalows and century-old oak lined brick streets.